What is a defined contribution (DC) pension?

 In the UK (United Kingdom), Defined Contribution pensions, sometimes called Money Purchase schemes, are now the most common type of pension.
 When you retire, the value of a defined contribution pension will simply be determined by how much money you and/or your employer have paid into the pension, how the investment of those funds has performed, and how much tax relief you have received.

-While defined benefit pension schemes usually pay you a retirement income based on your salary while you were working, a defined contribution pension works more simply and can be looked upon as a similar asset to a tax-friendly savings account.
+While defined benefit pension schemes usually pay you a retirement income based on your salary while you were working, a defined contribution pension works more simply and can be considered a similar asset to a tax-friendly savings account.

 You and/or your employer can both pay money into your pension.
 Your pension provider will claim tax relief on your behalf and add it to your pension.
 Your pension provider usually makes the investment decisions and places the money in asset classes such as shares, property, bonds, and cash.